OpusCapita/i18n/README.md

 let i18n = new I18nManager({
   locale: 'de-DE',         // current locale, by default 'en'
-  fallbackLocale: 'en', // fallback locale, by default 'en' localeFormattingInfo  // by default formatting information is set up for 'en' with values that you see in this sample })
+  fallbackLocale: 'en', // fallback locale, by default 'en' localeFormattingInfo,  // by default formatting information is set up for 'en' with values that you see in this sample overriddenTranslations, //key-value object of overridden translations })
 ```